May 3, 2022

 For example, to prepare for ICT risk management requirements as part of DORA, “conducting a gap analysis of existing ICT risk management and governance practices, specifically through a critical function lens, will be a worthwhile exercise,” notes Deloitte.
 Similarly, Deloitte adds, reviewing incident reporting capabilities, resilience testing and understanding third-party risk could all be useful for preparing for DORA while also being something that’s good to do anyway.

 Working with partners like Kovrr can help, such as to understand your current security posture and to identify ways to improve resilience.
-Kovrr’s Quantum cyber risk quantification platform can help enterprises with financial quantification and risk management by looking at what’s at stake in terms of first-party assets that companies directly manage, as well as third-party service provider risks.
+Kovrr’s cyber risk quantification platform can help enterprises with financial quantification and risk management by looking at what’s at stake in terms of first-party assets that companies directly manage, as well as third-party service provider risks.

 Other means of preparation, such as penetration testing, would need to be carried out by organizations separately, but it can still be useful to understand the monetary implications first.